chenbin234/EDA491_Network-security/Exam_preparation/07 SSL, TLS.md

 #### 8. SSL/TLS has a “close session” message which is used when they want to quit.
 Why is it needed?
 Why not just tear down the TCP connection instead?
 TCP already has a mechanism to close connections.

+To prevent truncation attacks.

+We don’t want an attacker (for example a MITM) to be able to prematurely terminate a connection between the client and the server by faking a FIN in each direction.
+This could result in both sides believing that all data has been sent and received.

+#### 9.SSL/TLS has both master and session keys.
+What is the difference?
+How are they related?
+When are they created?

+- The master key is derived from key negotiation process during connection setup, it is used to create session keys.
+- Session keys are used for data encryption and creating MACs, session keys are changed regularly.

+#### 10. IPsec has a field “Next Header” as shown on the last page, which tells what upper layer protocol should receive the datagram.
+IP has a field called “Protocol” with the same purpose.
+Why does IPsec not use that field?

+When IPsec encrypts a datagram, it replaces the receiving upper layer protocol in IP with its own number and place the original content in its Next Header field.

+This means that the receiver in the other end will be IPsec, and when it decrypts the datagram it can restore the original received field in IP datagram.

+#### 11. Padding is an option present in many security protocols and can be used to make all datagrams of the same size (or of random size).
+Is this really needed?
+Give an example of when the absence of padding could be useful for an attacker!

+Padding can help prevent attackers from deducing information about the plaintext message by analyzing the length or patterns in the ciphertext.

+1. Access to a web server could reveal what pages the user is accessing by observing the amount of data being transferred.
+2. Another example was in WEP where it was possible to identify ARP messages which could be exploited to inject own messages.

+#### 12. In the latest version of TLS, session establishment is faster due to the introduction of one- round-trip-time negotiation.
+Why is this faster?
+How is this possible?

+Each round trip takes time and introduce a delay.

+It is achieved by letting the client guess what cipher suites the server accepts and what will be used.
+If the guess is correct, the negotiation can skip one step.